 10. Microsoft Word Basic Project Status Report Template

 This report template can track the project’s main tasks, budget, and issues to keep your stakeholders updated.

 Use this report template to list your milestones, financial data, and other statuses at the end of each month.
 It also contains a separate report that can be used solely for internal reporting purposes.

-However, as a project manager, you always need to keep an eye on your team’s timesheet.
+As a project manager, you always need to keep an eye on your team’s timesheet.

 Timesheets will not only help you monitor your team’s productivity but also help bill your clients or project sponsor accurately.